AgustinButtini/AgustinButtini/README.md

 - 🔭 I’m currently working in Edesur as a Commercial Operations Intern

-- 🏫 I'm in my last year as an Industrial Engineering Major at Universidad de Buenos Aires
+- 🏫 I'm currently in my final year of studying Industrial Engineering at Universidad de Buenos Aires

 - 👯 I’m looking forward to collaborate on Data Analyitics projects